dd32/td-gh-ex/README.txt

 == Copyright Information ==

 A Starting Point, Copyright 2019 Cresencio Cantu

 A Starting Point is distributed under the terms of the GNU GPL

-This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation, either version 3 of the License, or (at your option) any later version.
+This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of